amekiro/Dasmoto-s-Arts-Crafts/README.md

 ## CSS Structure
 Based on the requirements highlighted in /dasmotos-arts_redline.webp, the following elements would be modified through CSS:
-- all - font-family: Helventica
+- all - font-family: Helvetica
-- h1 - font-size: 100px; color: khaki; text-align: center;
+- h1 - font-size: 100px; color: khaki; text-align: center; use pattern.webp as background
 - h2 - font-size: 32px; color: white;
 - a - color: blue
 - h1, h2, p a - font-weight: bold;